Niko191292/MyMsg/README.md

 MyMsg is an upcoming user-friendly and secure messaging app that will be built with Flutter.
 Stay tuned for an app that will allow you to stay connected with your friends and family while enjoying the privacy protection of end-to-end encryption.

+The main question here is, how far can chatGPT go with my help ! :)

 ## Features (Planned)

 - **Real-time Messaging:** Send and receive messages in real-time.